Merveemre/Beanstalk-Puzzle-Game/README.md

+In the Java back-end game project, the principles of Object-Oriented Programming (OOP) are employed, specifically utilizing the SINGLETON and STRATEGY design patterns.
-The game revolves around a farmer character (Man), who aims to push objects within a maze towards the target.
-Utilizing SINGLETON and STRATEGY desing patterns.
+The game is designed around a farmer (Man) character who is navigated through a maze.
+The movement and manipulation of objects (bean, water, fertilizer, shovel) by the player to reach a target location are central to the gameplay experience.